Cruising Kentucky: 5 essential motorcycle safety tips - Kentucky Farm Bureau

 Spending a minute or two to check your bike before you hit the road will increase your chances of arriving at your destination safely.
 Check your tires, cables, lights, signals, horn, oil, and fuel before taking off, and as you begin to roll, check the brakes to make sure they’re working as they should.
 It’s also good to remember to bring a tool kit with you on each ride in case you need to tighten anything up along the way.

-A total of 5,014 motorcyclists were killed in crashes in 2019, more than double the number in 1997, according to the Insurance Institute for Highway Safety (IIHS).
+A total of 6,222 motorcyclists were killed in crashes in 2022, the highest number ever recorded and a 23% increase since 2019, according to the Insurance Institute for Highway Safety (IIHS).
 Wearing the proper protective equipment, knowing your motorcycle, and driving defensively can increase your chances of enjoying a safe cruise on the beautiful backroads of the Bluegrass.

 >> Have you heard the rumblings?
 KFB now insures motorcycles!
 For more information, click here.